jojijacobk/Test-Driven-Development-Knowledge/README.md

   - Wite _stories_ to capture the requirement of a software.
 You may classify the _stories_ into _epics_ to group together similar themed stories.
   - Write _acceptance criteria_ to substantiate the story by describing what a stakeholder/tester/user expects to see once this piece of code is written
   - Convert this acceptance criteria into _acceptance tests_ to drive the development of our story till it's finishing point.
-- Write **unit tests** with the aim to build your code into piece of software that caters to the _acceptance tests_.
+- Write **unit tests** with the aim to drive the development of your code.
+- _Write code_ enough to turn the unit tests green, and then perform _refactoring_ until the code turns into a good shape.

 ## Acceptance tests